 Again, forget about the arrows.
 Yes, the air is traveling out when you exhale and blow through the mouthpiece.
 But sound waves, being much faster, are also traveling back in and reflecting off of your interior surfaces.

 When you blow through the mouthpiece, it's easy to think of "speeding up the air" in order to get a certain tone on the saxophone.
 Or "using warm air."
-I'm sure that there are other analogies used in describing how it feels to change your embouchure to get certain tonal qualities.
-But what you are actually doing is changing the shape and volume of the reflective area on the "front side" of the reed. i.e., in your mouth, throat, and maybe even your lungs.
+I'm sure that there are other analogies used by instructors in describing how it feels to change your embouchure to get certain tonal qualities.
+But what you are actually doing is changing the shape and volume of the reflective area on the "front side" of the reed, i.e., in your mouth, throat, and maybe even your lungs.

 That concept is too confusing to teach to children, so terms like "speed up the air," etc. are used.
 But promoting the speedy air theory, the ping-pong theory, the warm air theory, etc., ends up being really confusing.
 Unfortunately, that confusion stays with us and is even promoted by some.
 Sure, we can hit a certain note by "pretending that there is honey under our tongue," but what we are doing in part is changing the shape and increasing the volume of our oral cavity.
 The same is true by hitting a note by "speeding up the air," which is a changing the shape and decreasing the volume of the oral cavity.